chengeric155/Wheel-of-Fortune-Analysis/index.md

+---
-# Wheel of Fortune Analysis
+title: Wheel of Fortune Analysis
+description: Analysis of the game show Wheel of Fortune
+---

 Wheel of Fortune is an American game show where contestants guess hidden phrases by guessing letters one at a time.
 At the end of game, the contestant with the